-I’ve rewritten the start of this post.
+I’ve rewritten the start of this post multiple times.
 In my first draft, I shared a situation where I experienced secondary trauma . . . but knowing that it might traumatize you because it was fairly emotionally awful, I decided to break a cardinal rule for compelling writing.

 Authors are encouraged to show, not tell their readers.
 And while this is useful advice when someone is writing a novel, it turns out to be poor advice when discussing secondary trauma.
 Secondary trauma is when you did not directly experience a trauma, but you are impacted by it.